-The total recognised income for calendar year 2020 is a loss of £13.5m (2019: loss of £1.2m).
+The total recognised income for financial year 2021 is a loss of £12.3m (2020: loss of £13.5m).
 Profits will be distributed by reference to the results of individual underwriting years.

 PRINCIPAL ACTIVITIES AND REVIEW OF THE BUSINESS

 The syndicate's principal activity continues to be the underwriting of direct insurance and reinsurance business in the Lloyd's market.